 Federal Reserve signals rate hikes for 2023

-Fed’s latest policy statement also dropped longstanding reference to pandemic being a drag on economic growth
+Fed’s latest policy statement drops reference to pandemic dragging down economic growth

 The Federal Reserve on Wednesday brought forward its projections for the first post-pandemic interest rate hikes into 2023 and opened the debate on when and how it may be appropriate to start tapering the US central bank’s massive bond-buying programme.

-Citing an improved health situation and the role of vaccinations in limiting the spread of the coronavirus, the Fed’s latest policy statement also dropped a longstanding reference to the pandemic being a drag on economic growth.
+Citing an improved health situation and the role of vaccinations in limiting the spread of coronavirus, the Fed’s latest policy statement also dropped a long-standing reference to the pandemic being a drag on economic growth.

-Fed chair Jerome Powell, speaking to reporters after the end of a two-day policy meeting, said officials started “talking about talking about” tapering the central bank’s $120 billion (€99.9 bn) in monthly asset purchases, which officials said would continue until “substantial further progress” has been made toward the central bank’s maximum employment and 2 per cent inflation goals.
+Fed chairman Jerome Powell, speaking to reporters after the end of a two-day policy meeting, said officials started “talking about talking about” tapering the central bank’s $120 billion (€99.9 billion) in monthly asset purchases, which officials said would continue until “substantial further progress” had been made toward the central bank’s maximum employment and 2 per cent inflation goals.

-He declined to offer guidance on the timing for any future policy shift, emphasizing that more economic progress is needed before the “substantial further progress” standard is met.
+He declined to offer guidance on the timing for any future policy shift, emphasising that more economic progress was needed before the “substantial further progress” standard was met.

 Economic projections